jackwallace180/python-example/README.md

-# Engineering 42 Python Basics :TACO:
+# Engineering 42 Python Basics :taco:

 This repo contains our basics for python.
 The course will cover the following: